 Virtual Private Cloud (VPC) networks are global resources.
-Each VPC network consists of one or more IP address range called subnets.
+Each VPC network consists of one or more IP address ranges called subnets.
 Subnets are regional resources, and have IP address ranges associated with them.

 In Google Cloud, the terms subnet and subnetwork are synonymous.
 They are used interchangeably in the Google Cloud console, Google Cloud CLI commands, and API documentation.